-Native advertising, or would you prefer branding campaigns?
+Native advertising or rather branding campaigns?

 TRANSCRIPTION OF THIS EPISODE OF THE PODCAST